 Our medical-grade peels will eliminate layers of dull, old skin cells and stimulate circulation and the production of healthy new cells.
 Chemical peels can restore a healthier, more youthful complexion, whether they are used alone or in conjunction with other rejuvenation treatments.

 There are three levels of chemical peels, superficial, intermediate, and deep.
 The depth of treatment will depend on the concerns being addressed and your own personal preferences.
-Dr. Tchelebi will develop a treatment plan for you during your consultation appointment.
+Our medical estheticians will develop a treatment plan for you during your consultation appointment.

 Your skin will be cleansed and prepared for the chemical peel according to the selected depth of peel.
 The formula will be applied to your skin and left for a predetermined length of time.
 You may feel a slight tingling (superficial and intermediate peels) or burning (deep peel) sensation as the peel penetrates the skin.
 Some chemicals are self-neutralizing, but others will need to be neutralized with another substance.